Volunteering

 Q: How do I become a volunteer with the Burlington Food Bank?

-A: Volunteering starts by filling our Volunteer Application.
+A: Volunteering starts by filling out our Volunteer Application.
 It only takes a few minutes.
 Click the link below to get started.

 Q: When can I volunteer?

-A:Â Our Food Bank is open Monday to Friday, 9:00 am to 11:45 am, and Thursday evenings 5:00 pm to 7:00 pm.
+A: Our Food Bank is open Monday to Friday, 9:00 am to 12:30 pm, and Thursday evenings 5:00 pm to 7:00 pm.
 Volunteers are scheduled, as needed.
 The length of each shift is typically 30 minutes prior to and 15 minutes following our hours that we are open.
+There are also some opportunities to volunteer on weekday afternoons from 1pm – 3:30pm.

 Q: Do you have evening and weekend volunteering opportunities?

-A:Â We do have special events and fundraising opportunities that are frequently held on evenings and weekends.
-Please let us know about your interest in volunteering at an event by contacting our Volunteer Coordinator by email.
+A: We do have special events and fundraising opportunities that are frequently held on evenings and weekends.
+Please let us know about your interest in volunteering at an event by applying online and selecting special events.
 You will be sent email notifications when volunteers are required for upcoming events.

 Q: Can I book a group or family volunteering opportunity?

-A:Â Yes, group bookings are welcomed at the Burlington Food Bank.
-Due to space limitations and safety in our food sorting area, the recommended maximum number of participants is 10.
+A: Yes, group bookings are welcomed at the Burlington Food Bank.
+Due to space limitations and safety in our food sorting area, the recommended maximum number of participants should not exceed 10.
 Groups larger than this may be required to book multiple sessions.

 Groups, up to a maximum of 15, may also want to consider volunteering as Garden helpers, assisting with planting and gleaning fresh fruits and vegetables for our client’s use.